Avoiding damaging questions helps you get better answers from the Tarot, and it can also weed out bad guidance from dodgy readers.

 Misfit Monday is a new series of posts to help you appreciate why you don’t fit in and why you’re not meant to.
 Each Monday I share candidly from my own life and experience as a Tarot reader, healer and psychic and you also get a new Tarot spread to play with.

-How is to set boundaries in place with your Tarot reading clients to prevent unhealthy attachment.
-Keep your client relationships healthy and professional!
+How is to set healthy boundaries in place with your Tarot reading clients to prevent client-reader attachment and transference.

 Learn how to read and master the Tarot with these five easy steps that help you create an emotional and intuitive connection to the cards.